 - When you’re launching an entirely new website with a new domain name and want to swiftly shift from your old website.

 - When you’ve developed your website on a new content management system (CMS), where the URL structure is different.

 - When you want to migrate your HTTP website to HTTPS.

-This is used when you want to indicate to search engines and your users that your website has temporarily moved to a new domain.
+What is a 302 Redirect?This is used when you want to indicate to search engines and your users that your website has temporarily moved to a new domain.
 The message shown is “A 302 found (HTTP 1.1)” or “Moved temporarily (HTTP 1.0)”.

+When to Use a 302 Redirect?Does a 302 hurt SEO?
+Yes!
+If not done correctly.
+Even though it does create problems with the website SEO, there are times when it ideal to use a 302 redirect.
 This is unlikely because one generally doesn’t move their website to a new webpage temporarily.
 But in the following cases, it could become necessary.

 Source: EllianceA few examples of 302 redirect usage are:

 - When you want to conduct an A/B test on your webpage for functionality and design recommendations.